aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 same method.

-### Assembly classes
+### Assembly types

-The simplest type of assembly fragment is the no-op:
+The simplest assembly fragment is the no-op:

     class Assembly:
         def __add__(self, other):